 After exploring the falls from the front, continue on the trail up river and look for an opening to the left to walk out on huge boulders just above the falls.
 When the river is not too high, there is plenty of room to explore, peeking over the top of the falls down the gorge, and looking up river to Turtleback Falls.
-It's a rare treat to get this close to the top of a big waterfall.

 Continue up river about 1/3 mile to Turtleback Falls, a 20-foot drop over a curved rockface into a pool that can have strong currents.
 At lower water levels, it's a popular spot to go sliding and swimming.
 You should be a good swimmer, since there are no lifeguards.
 The rocks and currents can make it dangerous if inexperienced.
 Do not attempt to slide when water is high, since the rushing water can take you down river over Rainbow Falls.
 There are several great vantage points to enjoy the falls - and the people sliding.